Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

-The Atlanta Braves and Ronald Acuna Jr. (.488 slugging percentage over his past 10 games, including two homers), take on starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+On Saturday, Ronald Acuna Jr. (.300 batting average in his past 10 games, with a double, a triple, two home runs, five walks and three RBI) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
+First pitch is at 4:05 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4) against the Mets.
+In his most recent game he had a one-hit showing (1-for-4) against the Giants.

 Ronald Acuña Jr. Game Info & Props vs. the Giants